 Origins of the Yugo

 Perhaps calling it ‘crappy and obsolete’ is unfair to the little Yugo.
 At the time of its inception, the car wasn’t entirely antiquated.
-The Yugo started life as the Zastava Koral in 1977.
-Yugoslavian auto manufacturer Zastava introduced the car in the late 70s as a ‘CommieCopy’ of the Fiat 128.
+The Yugo started life in 1977 as the Zastava Koral, which was essentially a ‘CommieCopy’ of the Fiat 128.

 To be clear, Italian designers from Fiat actually did assist Zastava in the design of the Yugo.
 But sprinkling a bit of communism onto an already unremarkable car yielded predictable results: The Yugo/Koral ended up being the worst of both worlds.